The KandyPens Elite vaporizer has quite a few things goin for it, and it’s currently my top pick as the best vape pen for most people.

 Click here to buy one from the official KandyPens store, and make sure to use my promo code TVC30 for 30% OFF the pen.
 I get compensated if you use my referral link and I appreciate your support more than you can imagine!

-If you want a straight black color check out their Gravity pen, it’s basically the same vape with different finish options.
+If you want a straight black color check out their Gravity pen, it’s the same vape with different finish options.

 VapeRating: 95/100 (Tier 1 Top Pick)